MoonModules/WLED-Docs/docs/soundreactive/sync.md

 A Python script that transforms an audio stream to feed WLED over the air using its audio-reactive feature with Mac/Linux.

 ### [WLEDAudioSync Module for Chataigne](https://github.com/zak-45/WLEDAudioSync-Chataigne-Module)
+A very feature-rich audio toolset that can also communicate with WLED-MM.

 ---
 UDP Sound sync brought to you by @spedione on Discord.